 Cluster 1 (all course) Cluster 2 (3 weeks) Cluster 3 (1 week)

 Demonstrate appropriate Develop an understanding of Explore issues around food

 sanitation practices. nutrients. security and social justice.

-Create and maintain a safe Demonstrate food literacy for
+Create and maintain a safe Demonstrate food literacy for seedinely and seedan justice.

 working environment. achieving and maintaining

 Demonstrate safe and health and wellness

 sanitary food handling Develop understanding of the

 practices. relationship between food

 Demonstrate literacy skills as choices and health/wellness.

-they apply to food and
+they apply to food and choices and hearth, weithess.

 nutrition.

 Demonstrate numeracy skills

 as they apply to food and

 nutrition.

 Demonstrate understanding

 of food preparation

 fundamentals and skills.

 Cluster 4 (all course) Cluster 5 (all course)

 Develop understanding of Demonstrate personal and

 influences on food choices. social skills.

 Develop understanding of Demonstrate thinking and

 healthy food relationships. decision-making skills

 Demonstrate teamwork skills.

 Demonstrate project

 management skills

 Explore careers related to

 food and nutrition.

+The according to the second constitution and a food and nutrition.